vithun97/vithun97/README.md

 I have a strong foundation in data and statistics, including A/B testing, ETL, data cleaning, wrangling, modeling, and visualization.
 I am always looking to expand my knowledge and skills in the data engineering field.

-You can reach me through : [Linkedin](https://www.linkedin.com/in/vithun-krishna-s/)
+Connect with me on [Linkedin](https://www.linkedin.com/in/vithun-krishna-s/)
-You can view the regular updates about my portfolio : [Portfolio](https://vithunkrishnas.carrd.co/)
+Stay Up-to-Date on my Portfolio Progress : [Portfolio](https://vithunkrishnas.carrd.co/)

 ## Licenses and Certifications: